This page provides information on:

 - Recent USDA, ERS publications relating to poultry and eggs

-The U.S. poultry industry is the world's largest producer and second largest exporter of poultry meat and a major egg producer.
-U.S. consumption of poultry meat (broilers, other chicken, and turkey) is considerably higher than beef or pork, but less than total red meat consumption.
-With almost 18 percent of total poultry production exported, the U.S. poultry industry is heavily influenced by currency fluctuations, trade negotiations, and economic growth in importing markets.
-The poultry and egg industry is a major user of feed grains.
+The United States is the world's largest producer and second largest exporter of poultry meat, and is a major egg producer.
+Poultry meat (broilers, other chicken, and turkey) accounted for 51 percent of total red meat and poultry disappearance in 2024.
+Also in 2024, 13.6 percent of poultry meat produced in the United States was exported.
+The U.S. poultry industry is influenced by currency fluctuations, trade negotiations, and international competition.
+The poultry and egg industries are also major consumers of feed grains.

-USDA, ERS provides monthly reports on the poultry and egg industry outlook and data covering supply, use, prices, and trade, as well as data products covering current trade indicators; retail, wholesale, and farm values; and historical data on production, use, and trade in the sector.
+USDA, ERS provides monthly reports on the poultry and egg industry outlook and data covering supply, use, prices, and trade.

 Periodic, Scheduled Outputs

-- WASDE at a Glance, a monthly interactive visualization that provides key data and highlights from USDA's World Agriculture Supply and Demand Estimates on livestock and dairy as well as field crops.
+- WASDE at a Glance, a monthly interactive visualization that provides key data and highlights from USDA's World Agricultural Supply and Demand Estimates on livestock and dairy as well as field crops.

-- Livestock and Meat International Trade Data, monthly and annual data for imports and exports of live cattle, hogs, sheep, and goats, as well as beef and veal, pork, lamb and mutton, chicken meat, turkey meat, and eggs.
+- Livestock and Meat International Trade Data, monthly and annual data for imports and exports of: live cattle, hogs, sheep, and goats, beef and veal, pork, lamb and mutton, chicken meat, turkey meat, and eggs and egg products.
 The tables report physical quantities, not dollar values or unit prices.
 Data on beef and veal, pork, and lamb and mutton are on a carcass-weight-equivalent basis.
-Breakdowns by country are included.
+Data are broken down by country of origin or destination.

-- USDA's Agricultural Baseline Projections, an annual report published in February that offers 10-year projections from USDA's annual long-term projections analysis.
-The associated database covers projections for the four major feed grains (corn, sorghum, barley, and oats) in addition to the other major feed crops and livestock.
+- USDA's Agricultural Baseline Projections offer 10-year projections from USDA's annual long-term projections analysis.
+The associated database covers projections for the four major feed grains (corn, sorghum, barley, and oats), in addition to the other major feed crops and livestock.

 Recent ERS Publications Relating to Poultry and Eggs